Control Synthesis with Reinforcement Learning: A Modeling Perspective: Conclusions

-Reinforcement learning is powerful and convenient tool to modernize controller design.
+Reinforcement learning is a powerful and convenient tool for modernizing controller design.
 However, in order to reliably deploy the control policies obtained via reinforcement learning in simulation, the training environment must align with physical hardware.
-From model parameters, to digital control bandwidth, to signal noise and delays, many elements in the real world can deteriorate the performance of a simulation-based RL control policy.
-We demonstrated that a stabilization control trained on a high-fidelity model could be directly deployed without any fine-tuning, and is robust against disturbances.
-In contrast, the policy trained on a poor approximation was brittle in the lab despite seemingly successful in simulation.
-We conducted a local sensitivity analysis to account for this discrepancy, and we found that neglected actuator dynamics and pendulum hinge parameters contributed significantly to the closed-loop response, and omitting them in the modeling phase resulted in failures at deployment.
-For example, when the effect of the motor shaft inertia ($J_m$) is missing during training, the learned policy becomes more fragile and fails to mitigate their effects in the physical system.
-Since local sensitivity computations with a complex-step are fast, accurate, and add little computational overhead, this method can be easily adopted in standard RL training for robust controller design.
+From model parameters to digital control bandwidth to signal noise and delays, many elements in the real world can deteriorate the performance of a simulation-based RL control policy.
+We demonstrated that a stabilization control trained on a high-fidelity model could be directly deployed without any fine-tuning, and it is robust against disturbances.
+In contrast, the policy trained on a poor approximation was brittle in the lab despite seemingly being successful in simulation.
+We conducted a derivative-based sensitivity analysis to account for this discrepancy and found that a neglected damping parameter contributed significantly to the closed-loop response, and omitting it in the modeling phase resulted in failures at deployment.
 Moreover, the empirically estimated region of attraction estimation reveals that the mismatched system has the smallest volume, whereas the controlled system trained with a high fidelity model has a much larger basin of attraction and more robust.